emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

     * Keep them in your periphery, watch if their power or interest changes.

 * Identifying and mapping stakeholders helps you anticipate resistance, spot allies early, and avoid blindsiding key players.
-* In uncertain futures, the right engagement strategy can unlock resources, reduce risks, and speed up decision-making.
+* In uncertain futures, the right engagement strategy can unlock resources, reduce risks, and speed up decision-making.<br><br>

 **8) Probes and low-cost experiments (from “probing” practice): What small, low-risk tests can I run to learn before committing to a path?**<br>